 Horrendous hahaha - I had my mum and dad living with us and hubby went back to work, but I felt awful, Amy baby was sleeping which was a blessing but I had a grade 2 prolapse bowel and bladder and my stitches from my episiotomy hurt all day and I felt like “down there” was ruined, I couldn’t sit, I couldn’t stand, breastfeeding was hard and felt like a full time job and NSW was on fire so we could barely leave the house as we were smothered by thick smoke, I felt fat and gross and honestly it all now seems like a bit of a blur.
 Days meshed into nights and it just became one big long blurry period that I can’t even really explain.
 But yes, was not prepared for that- thought I’d be walking my baby in my new expensive pram sipping lattes.

+How was your birth recovery?
 Awful and still going.
 10 months on and I am still working with a pelvic floor physio and it’s a lengthy process but mentally I feel much better but it took talking about it and coming to terms with what had happened to heal and move forward.

-Pregnancy (heart burn Rennie’s - millions of them, body oil during pregnancy for my itchy skin, partum panties for the hospital and post birth and SRC recovery shorts for after birth.
+TIPS What is your top 5 items you needed/used during your pregnancy, birth and with your baby?
+Pregnancy, heart burn Rennie’s - millions of them, body oil during pregnancy for my itchy skin, partum panties for the hospital and post birth and SRC recovery shorts for after birth.

+Any advice or tips for new mums?
 Persist with breastfeeding but don’t kill yourself over it, I was eating millions of Boobie cookies daily and pumping day and night – and it was terrible on my mental health.
 After 2 months of blood sweat and tears, lactation consultants and many visits to the clinic nurse, I decided to introduce formula and she had no idea and loved it and it was like a weight lifted off my shoulders.
 Fed is best. and for some of us it’s just not that easy to be breast and we should not crucify ourselves over it.
 PS I will try again with my next baby, Find a clinic nurse and go to them weekly / they answer all your questions and will help with the most up go Date info And find a mothers group even if you have to create your own.... other mums going through what you’re going through at the same time will be the biggest blessing to have these people go talk/vent too, Go with the flow - every baby is different so don’t compare yourself to others.
 Enjoy it - they don’t stay little for long so enjoy the newborn cuddles.